-he 95th edition of Log Buffer, the weekly review of database blogs, has been published by Mark Schoonover on his Mark’s IT Blog.
+The 98th edition of Log Buffer, the weekly review of database blogs, has been published on Jeff’s SQL Server Blog.